mtobino/Personal-Website/docs/Projects/SudokuSolverPage.md

 ```
 ## Output
 The program will test 6 sudoku board with sizes ranging from 4x4 to 25x25.
 The code will solve each board, display the solution to the board, and how long it took to
-complete the board.
-At the end the program will state how long it had took to complete all 6 board.
+complete the boards in milliseconds.
+At the end the program will state how long it had took to complete all 6 boards in milliseconds.

 ```
 Testing: puz3